 Attendance in an all-online course is not evaluated like attendance in an in-person course.
-For this course, attendance will be represented by active reading, completion, and participation in online course activities, including materials and activities posted on D2L, OpenClass, our course forum, and any other related websites.
+For this course, attendance will be represented by active reading, completion, and participation in online course activities, including loading/viewing materials and completing activities posted on D2L, OpenClass, our course forum, and any other related websites.

-The UA's policy concerning Class Attendance, Participation, and Administrative Drops is available at: http://catalog.arizona.edu/policy/ class-attendance-participation-and-administrative-drop
+The UA's policy concerning Class Attendance, Participation, and Administrative Drops is available at: http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop